 INTERVIEW AND LIVE PHOTOS BY MARKO SYRJALA

 Dee Snider is an American vocalist, songwriter, radio personality, and actor.
 Snider rose to fame in the early 1980s as the lead singer of the heavy metal band Twisted Sister, one of the most successful bands in the genre.
 The band released five studio albums, including the multi-platinum selling, STAY HUNGRY (1984).
 Twisted Sister split up in 1987, and later on, Snider fronted the band’s Desperado, Widowmaker, and his solo group S.M.F.
 Twisted Sister returned to the stages in 2001 and continued touring until 2016.
 The band might be over now, but Dee Snider is far from done.
-During the last two years, this legend has released two solo albums, worked on several projects, and continued to tour the world as a solo artist.
+This legend has released two solo albums during the last two years, worked on several projects, and continued to tour the world as a solo artist.
 I had the honor to meet Snider last month in Tampere, and here’s what he had to tell about his post-Twisted Sister career and more.
 For the Love of Metal!

 FOR THE LOVE OF METAL